 Visma Lietuva developers not only created the app for the robot to work properly, they’ve designed and made the whole machine from separate parts by themselves.
 Kudos to our two front-end developers: Justas Savickas – the initiator of the project and Lukas Šidlauskas – he had enough motivation and inspiration for execution spending many hours to successfully finish the robot.
 It worked, as you can see from the video below:

 Challenges on the way

 The creation process took a bit longer than expected as some components had to be shipped from other countries.
 That’s the story behind the wooden construction – the primary idea was to make it from metal, but it appeared that shipping of the material would take too long.
 No need to waste time, right?
 Actually, the decision was never questioned – wooden material makes BarBot look even more outstanding.

 There were some other challenges on the way.
 It appeared that it’s not that easy to use plastic carbonated soda bottles as the problems with air pressure appeared and the bubbles started to clog up the bottle rack.
 Puncturing a small hole in the bottom of the bottle helped.

 Members of the Techies Club spent long evenings building the machine and were certainly rewarded for this effort.
 It’s not only about the obvious appreciation and respect from the team and community of makers, but also about well-known outlets’ and communities’ attention.
-BarBot was featured on the Arduino blog and tech news outlet The Next Web.
+BarBot was featured on the Arduino blog.
 Success, right?
 By the way, BarBot was an absolute star during one of the biggest hacker camps in Lithuania “No Trolls Allowed”.
 Around 200 cocktails were mixed through the evening!